-5 Revision Definition: Correcting, to the extent possible, a malfunctioning or displaced device Explanation: Revision can include correcting a malfunctioning or displaced device by tak- ing out or putting in components of the device such as a screw or pin Examples: Adjustment of pacemaker lead, adjustment of hip prosthesis Supplement Definition: Putting in or on biologic or synthetic material that physically reinforces and/ or augments the function of a portion of a body part Explanation: The biological material is non-living, or the biological material is living and from the same individual.
-The body part may have been previously replaced.
-If the body part has been previously replaced, the Supplement procedure is performed to physically reinforce and/or augment the function of the replaced body part Examples: Herniorrhaphy using mesh, free nerve graft, mitral valve ring annuloplasty, put a new acetabular liner in a previous hip replacement Transfer Definition: Moving, without taking out, all or a portion of a body part to another location to take over the function of all or a portion of a body part Explanation: The body part transferred remains connected to its vascular and nervous supply Examples: Tendon transfer, skin pedicle flap transfer Transplantation Definition: Putting in or on all or a portion of a living body part taken from another indi- vidual or animal to physically take the place and/or function of all or a por- tion of a similar body part Explanation: The native body part may or may not be taken out, and the transplanted body part may take over all or a portion of its function Examples: Kidney transplant, heart transplant
+Root Operation Definition Correcting to the extent pessible, a melfunctioning or displaced device Evaluation: Revision can include correcting a malfunctioning or displaced device by taking out or putting in components of the device such as a screw or pin Examples Adjustment of position of pacemaker lead, recementing of hip prosthesis Supplement Definition: Putting in or on biologic or synthetic material that physically reinforces and/ or augments the function of a body part Explanation: The biological material is non-living, or is living and from the same individual.
+The body part may have been previously replaced, and the Supplement procedure is performed to physically reinforce and/or augment the function of the replaced body part Examples: Herniorrhaphy using mesh, free nerve graft, mitral valve ring annuloplasty, put Tropofor a new acetabular liner in a previous nip replacement Transfer Demission.
+Moving without taking out, all or a portion of a body part to another location to take over the function of all or a portion of a body part to another location to Explanation The body part transferred remains connected to its vascular and nervous supply Examples: Tendon transfer, skin pedicle flap transfer Transplantation Definition: Putting in or on all or a portion of a living body part taken from another individual or animal to physically take the place and/or function of all or a portion of a similar body part Explanation: I ne native body part may or may not be taken out, and the transplanted body part may take over all or a portion of its function Examples.
+Kidnov transplant, boart transplant Riuney transplant, neart transplant

-APPENDIX B
+Appendix B